Skip to content

 • Multi-resolution modeling: Coarsen high-resolution DEMs, flow direction, and accumulation grids

-• Flow direction processing: Handle different flow direction notation systems (Grass vs Arc)
+• Flow direction processing: Handle different flow direction notation systems (Grass r.watershed vs ArcGIS)

 • Preprocessing: Prepare gridded data for hydrological modeling